Step by Step Texas Hold’em Rules Wrote For Beginner Poker Players. Learn The Rules Now, Download FREE PDF Guide, And Steal Your Enemies Chips in 2017!

 The Flop – The Second Betting Round

 The second round of betting takes places after the three community (shared) cards called the flop are dealt.
-The action will be on the first player to the left of the dealer.
-This is opposed to the action starting to the left of the big blind during the preflop betting round. .
+The action will be to the first player to the left of the dealer.
+This is opposed to the action starting to the left of the big blind during the preflop betting round.

 The first player to act has the option to check bet or fold; although you should not fold when you can check for free.
 The betting rounds after the flop is dealt is collectively known as ‘post-flop’.